milvus-io/milvus/README.md

 - Heterogeneous computing

-  Milvus is designed with heterogeneous computing architecture for the best performance and cost efficiency.
+  Milvus is built with heterogeneous computing architecture for the best performance and cost efficiency.

 - Multiple indexes